Codax2000/MPSoC_RNN__EECS_598_Final_Project/README.md

 - Have a separate simulation set for each simulation you want to run.
 This ensures you can still go back and debug if a higher-level simulation goes wrong.
 - If you would like to run simulations with VCS instead of Vivado, the Makefile is present in the directory, please use and update as necessary.
 - Use Vivado IP where possible, especially with multiply-accumulate functions.
 Vivado has a DSP slice macro that can make life much easier, in addition to block memories that can take `.mif` files, so we won't have to write anything.
+- Prefer `generate` blocks and formulas over large lookup tables.
+If you can generalize, you will have to debug less.

 Creating a new simulation set is easy, but please be careful to keep things clean.
 To create a new simulation set:
 1. Copy the `template_tb` directory and add/change files as necessary, including writing `.mem` files.
 Please stick to the directory structure.